SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 # Let's get into it:

+***Pre-Requisites:***
+1. A Microsoft Azure subscription.
+If you don't already have one, you can sign up for a free trial at https://azure.microsoft.com/free
+2. A contributor or an owner access on the subscription to create services

 ***Step 1:*** Use the following button to sign in to Azure and open the template in the Azure portal:

 > [!CAUTION]